simonsankar/free-market-wins/Mixed Law.md

 - Class-based - _he who is part of the preferred class X wins the conflict_
 - Whim-based - _he who is deemed victorious by X wins the conflict_

-Whim-based laws falls under the same reasoning as [[The Law of the Jungle]] so it automatically fails.
+Whim-based laws falls under the same reasoning as [[Jungle Law]] so it automatically fails.

 Class-based laws in any form is the ethic that posits one rule for class A and _another_ for A<sup>c</sup>
 If one _agrees_ to the metaphysical equality of man, i.e. all men **are** equal in value, then such an ethic cannot be derived from the nature of man.